error34043/ruby-chess/Pseudodocumentation/code_information.md

 ### 4. alt_row

-**Prinvate.** Generates a single row with a black square on the left.
+**Private.** Generates a single row with a black square on the left.

 ### 5. complete_board